How we use your information

 In some circumstances, your information is processed outside the UK and Europe, to key in transactions or respond to correspondence.
-These countries may have data protection laws that are different to those in Europe, which may be less protective.
-In these cases we will ensure that your information is processed in line with data protection law in Europe.
+These countries may have data protection laws that are different to those in the UK, which may be less protective.
+In these cases we will ensure that your information is processed in line with UK data protection law.

 For example, our operational partner carries out some processing for us in India.
-They have in place ‘Binding Corporate Rules’ (contractual obligations) which require them to process your information in line with European data protection law.
+They have in place ‘Binding Corporate Rules’ (contractual obligations) which require them to process your information in line with UK and European data protection law.
 If you want more information, please contact us.

 Keeping each other informed

 We will give you information about your clients’ accounts where a signed Terms Of Business Agreement between NS&I and your advice firm, and a signed Letter of Authority from your client, have been received and are on file.
 You can find those documents online.

-In the event of a data breach that could lead to a high risk to your rights and freedoms, for example the risk of financial loss, we will let you know as soon as we reasonably can.
+In the event of a data breach that could lead to a high risk to your rights and freedoms, for example the risk of financial loss, we will let you know without undue delay.

 The legal background and your rights